kroshu/kuka_drivers/doc/wiki/Home.md

 All 3 of the KUKA real-time interfaces handle the timing on the controller side to be synchronized with the internal control cycle.
 This means, that callig the `read` method of the `controller_manager` cannot return immediately, but has to wait until the controller sends an update, which is triggered by the internal clock.
 Because of this blocking read, the deafult `ros2_control_node` cannot be used, as there it is expected that the controller_manager handles the timing according to the configured control frequency.
 Therefore a [custom control node](https://github.com/kroshu/kuka_drivers/blob/master/kuka_drivers_core/src/control_node.cpp) was implemented that uses the `controller_manager` and all other tools of `ros2_control`, but leaves the time management to the robot controller.

+This change does not influence the API of the `ros2_control` framework, the real-time dataflow can be accessed by any controller.

 #### Non-real-time interface
 The startup procedure for any system in ROS can be defined using a launch file, that can start multiple processes.
 By default, starting the control node with a hardware interface and controllers configured immediately start external control.
 This behaviour has a few drawbacks:
 - The user cannot configure some parameters during runtime, that cannot be changed during external control